eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 ### 3.13 Device Manufacturers and Related Subsystems Providers

-In the Wallet ecosystem, commercial actors such as device manufacturers and related subsystems providers fulfil an important role to enable the Wallet Solution to work smoothly and securely in the hands of the User.

-Hence, device manufacturers, and related subsystem providers need to provide a platform on which where the Wallet Solution can be built.
-Usability, security, stability and connectivity are key factors.
+In the Wallet ecosystem, commercial actors such as device manufacturers and related subsystems providers fulfil an important role to enable a Wallet Unit to work smoothly and securely.Device manufacturers and related subsystem providers provide a platform on which a Wallet Unit can be built.
+Wallet Providers ensure that their Wallet Units use that platform to ensure usability, security, stability and connectivity.

 The components provided by device manufacturers and providers of related subsystems may include, among others, hardware, operating systems, secure cryptographic hardware, libraries, and app stores.